Ed-Fi-Exchange-OSS/LMS-Toolkit/src/schoology-extractor/README.md

 ## Special Notes About Working With Schoology

+**Assignments**: the Schoology API appears to have a bug, not returning an assignment's full text description.
+The field is in the data model, but will never be populated by the Schoology Extractor unless and until Schoology fixes the bug.

-Special note about _attendance events_: the Schoology API handles _negative attendance_ events: if a student is marked as present, or is not marked at all, then the system will not return a record for that day.
+**Attendance Events**: the Schoology API handles _negative attendance_ events: if a student is marked as present, or is not marked at all, then the system will not return a record for that day.

-System usage (activities) in Schoology are only available by downloading a file through the Schoology website.
+**System activities**: System usage data in Schoology are only available by downloading a file through the Schoology website.
 If you wish to track system student use of the system, then please read [Schoology's instructions on usage analytics](https://support.schoology.com/hc/en-us/articles/360036884914-Usage-Analytics-New-School-Analytics-Enterprise-).
 Each downloaded file needs to be stored in an input directory, and that